 - A specification of the amount requested along with a breakdown of estimated costs (including full travel details);

-- An explanation of no more than 200 words of how participating in the relevant conference or doing the research visit will contribute to the aims of the Society.
+- An explanation of no more than 200 words of how participating in the relevant conference or undertaking the research visit will contribute to the aims of the Society.

-Each applicant is limited to £800 per year.
-The stipend may be used toward travel, accommodation and/or conference registration; it may not be used toward subsistence.
+Each applicant is limited to £800 per calendar year.
+Priority will be given to applicants who have not previously received an award.
+The stipend may be used toward travel, accommodation and/or conference registration fees, plus the conference dinner if this is charged separately; it may not be used toward other subsistence costs.
 Applicants will be notified of results within three weeks of submission.
 Payment will be upon receipt of completed claim form with receipts attached.
-Awards cannot exceed the amount requested.
+Claims cannot exceed the amount awarded.